 If in a specific case, the Board of Directors requests the assistance of a director, the latter is entitled to a remuneration for actual working hours and expenses made.
+In compliance with art 554 of the Company Code non-executive directors receive a tantième (variable remuneration) as set in the Articles of Association.
+For the financial year closed per 31 December 2016, no tantièmes will be paid in 2017.

-Non-executive directors do not receive a merit pay such as bonus or any advantage in kind nor advantage related to a pension plan.
+Non-executive Directors do not receive benefits in kind nor do the participate in a pension plan.